-There is some evidence from five RCTs that behavioural interventions may be effective for dysmenorrhoea.
-However results should be viewed with caution as they varied greatly between trials due to inconsistency in the reporting of data, small trial size, poor methodological quality and age of the trials. be useful.
-Any future trials would need to be randomised controlled trials with adequate sample sizes.
-Objective pain outcome measures such as the visual analogue scale should also be used to standardised outcome trials.
+There is some evidence from five RCTs that behavioural interven-

+Behavioural interventions for dysmenorrhoea (Review) Copyright © 2011 The Cochrane Collaboration.
+Published by John Wiley & Sons, Ltd. tions may be effective for dysmenorrhoea.
+However results should be viewed with caution as they varied greatly between trials due to inconsistency in the reporting of data, small trial size, poor methodological quality and age of the trials.